 Instructions

-- In a large frying pan or wok, heat the oil over medium-high heat until very hot.
+- In a large wok or frying pan, heat the oil over medium-high heat until very hot.
 Add the carrots and cook, stirring for a minute or so.
-Add onions and cook, stirring, until onions are soft and carrots are tender.
+Add the onions and cook, stirring, until the onions are soft and the carrots are tender.
 Add the green onion and cook, stirring, for 30 seconds or so.

-- If soaking udon noodles, gently stir to loosen the udon noodles and separate them, then drain.
-Add the drained noodles (or cooked noodles, if using frozen or dried udon)to the wok and cook, stirring, for 30 seconds or so.
+- Add the prepared udon noodles to the wok and cook, stirring, for 30 seconds or so.
 Add the sauce and cook for another 30 seconds, stirring to combine well.
 Scatter the baby spinach over the top and cook, stirring constantly, until the spinach is wilted.

 - Remove the noodles to a serving bowl or plates and garnish with sesame seeds, additional sliced green onion and parsley/cilantro.